alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 {{ newrow }}

 3\.
-Now we define the fixture function.
-The value returned by the function is what will be used in test functions.
+The return value from the fixture function is the fixture value.

+In this case the name of the fixture is `true` and the value is `True`.

 {{ rightcol }}